Trindade11/Spec-Orchestrator/commands/speckit-constitution.md

 ---
 description: Create or update the project constitution from interactive or provided principle inputs, ensuring all dependent templates stay in sync.
-auto_execution_mode: 1
----

----
-description: Create or update the project constitution from interactive or provided principle inputs, ensuring all dependent templates stay in sync.
 handoffs:
   - label: Build Specification
     agent: speckit-specify